Antonio Hester: Starwings Basel and Bàsquet Girona

 In December 2018, Hester signed with Starwings Basel of the Swiss Basketball League.
 In 14 games, he averaged 19.9 points and 9.6 rebounds per game.

 Hester spent the 2019–2020 season with Bàsquet Girona in LEB Plata where he averaged 13.1 points and 8.3 rebounds in 25 games.
 On August 27, 2020, he signed with Força Lleida.

 Return to Iceland

 In January 2021, Hester returned to Iceland and signed with Njarðvík.
 For the season he averaged a team leading 18.4 points and league leading 12.0 rebounds per game.
 During the last game of the season, he had 30 points and 20 rebounds.
-He helped Njarðvík win its last three games, where he averaged 23.7 points 13.3 rebounds, staving of relegation but missing out on the playoffs on a tie-breaker with Tindastóll.
+He helped Njarðvík win its last three games, where he averaged 23.7 points 13.3 rebounds, staving off relegation but missing out on the playoffs on a tie-breaker with Tindastóll.

 Philippines

 In November 2021, Hester signed with Terrafirma Dyip of the Philippine Basketball Association.

 In December 2022, he signed with Zamboanga Valientes of the ASEAN Basketball League.

 In February 2023, Hester signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) to replace Erik McCree as the team's import for the 2023 PBA Governors' Cup.

+In August 2024, he returns to the Terrafirma Dyip of the Philippine Basketball Association (PBA) to replace injured Brandon Edwards as the team's import for the 2024 PBA Governors' Cup.